rackerlabs/support-how-to/content/cloud-sites/rackspace-cloud-sites-essentials-mylittleadmin-database-management-interface.md

-    If you don't want choose a backup set name and description or you're not sure what to use, just leave it blank or use the database name as both!
+    If you don't want choose a backup set name and description or you're not sure what to use, just leave it blank or use the database name for both.

-7. If everything above looks correct, you're ready to click the **Backup** button in Step 4.
+7. If everything above looks correct, click the **Backup** button in Step 4.

     During this time you will see a loading message on the screen.
-    Please take heed of the warning myLittleBackup gives: **You're now ready to backup your database.
+    Take heed of the warning myLittleBackup gives: **You're now ready to backup your database.
 The process can take several minutes.
     Be patient and do not click the stop button until done.**